-While you might not have a dedicated social media customer service team, it's becoming more important to have dedicated reps assigned to answering questions that come in through social media messaging.
+While you might not have a dedicated social media customer service team, it's important to have dedicated reps assigned to answering questions that come in through social messaging.

-Let's dive into the key metrics to track to measure your service team's social media messaging success.
+Let's dive into the key metrics you should be using to measure your service team's social media messaging success.

 Ben Lawlor, a Principal Customer Support Specialist at HubSpot, who worked on Twitter support for a year, says, "The communication was quite reactionary and success was related to whether we could get the issue solved for the customer either in Twitter replies or DMs."

 While it might sound obvious, the best way to measure this is through tracking your success against your goals.

 - Responding to all social media messages within a certain time frame

 - Handling customer complaints directly in your messaging platform (instead of needing to move the communication to another channel)